KabirBose/Portfolio-2/README.md

 OR

-Run the development server using `bun dev` or `npm run dev` and visiting http://localhost:3000/
+Run the development server using `bun dev` or `npm run dev` and visit http://localhost:3000/